CachedNerds/Toolbox/C++/CodingStandard.md

   1. Prefer `class`es instead of `struct`s.
   2. No public member variables.
   3. Use PascalCase for `class` names.
-  4. Use leading underscore for memeber variables names.
+  4. Use leading underscore for member variables names.
   ```
   class Foo
   {